jrnold/qss-tidy/docs/causality.md

 **Pro-tip** The `summarise_at` functions allows you summarize one-or-more columns with one-or-more functions.
-In addition to `age`, 2004 turnout, and household size, we'll also compare propotion female,
+In addition to `age`, 2004 turnout, and household size, we'll also compare proportion female,

 ```r
 social %>%